Castoreum: History, Leathery Scent, and the Prohibition of This Animalic Note

 Vintage perfume bottle on fur with smoky, leathery ambiance evoking castoreum.

-Sourced mainly in Canada and Russia, beavers were hunted—particularly in January—for their fur and scent glands.
-Today, hunting is regulated to manage populations.
+Castoreum was sourced mainly in Canada and Russia, where beavers were hunted—particularly in January—for their fur and scent glands.
+Around 5 kg of raw castoreum was needed to obtain 1 kg of absolute.

 Castoreum smells leathery, animalic, and smoky.
 It evokes nuances of fur, ink, plum, black olives, and dried fruits.